CarolLuca/LegalNERo/README.md

 nlp.from_disk(model_data_path)          # 5.
 Load in the binary data
 ```

-When you call nlp on a text, spaCy will tokenize it and then call each component on the Doc, in order.
-Since the model data is loaded, the components can access it to assign annotations to the Doc object, and subsequently to the Token and Span which are only views of the Doc, and don’t own any data themselves.
+When you call NLP on a text, spaCy will tokenize it and then call each component on the Doc, in order.
+Since the model data is loaded, the components can access it to assign annotations to the Doc object, and subsequently to the Token and Span which are only views of the Doc and don’t own any data themselves.
 All components return the modified document, which is then processed by the component next in the pipeline.

 "The pipeline under the hood":